Kaydyn-Wils0406/G2FinalAKPSP26/README.md

 # G2FinalAKPSP26
-The repository for out Game Design 2 Final with Avery, Purple and Me
+The repository for my Game Design 2 Final